shouldjs/should.js/Readme.md

 ## Adding own assertions

-To add own assertion you need to call `should.Assertion.add` function.
-It accept 3 arguments:
+Adding own assertion is pretty easy.
+You need to call `should.Assertion.add` function.
+It accept 2 arguments:

 1. name of assertion method (string)
 2. assertion function (function)
-3. optional boolean value to mark if this assertion should be getter

 What assertion function should do.
 It should check only positive case. `should` will handle `.not` itself.
 `this` in assertion function will be instance of `should.Assertion` and you **must** define in any way this.params object